 One of the best ways to help ensure stability for your family is to plan for the future.
 An essential component of that plan is a solid estate plan.

 Estate plans can help you distribute your assets, arrange for important healthcare decisions, and even nominate a person to care for your child in the event of your death.
 Estate plans may contain a wide variety of different instruments, all depending on the goals of the family.
-One technique often employed by Minnesota estate planning attorneys is a testamentary trust.
+One technique often employed by Minnesota attorneys is a testamentary trust.

 The Basics of a Trust